This post may contain affiliate links. Please see our disclosure policy.

 Air Fryer Pierogies are a fast and delicious way to enjoy this classic comfort food.
 These soft pillow-like treats are made with potatoes and cheese and are a delicious, quick snack, side dish, or meal on their own.
 Ready in under 15 minutes, it’s the perfect side dish or easy meal solution.

-Golden puffed pierogies served on a white plate with a side of sour cream.
+Golden puffed air fryer pierogies served on a white plate with a side of sour cream.

 Quick Look At This Recipe